Cebu awaits more business opportunities from Russia

-CAPITOL official’s trip to Russia has proven to be fruitful as Cebu awaits more business opportunities from Russian investors.
+CEBU Gov. Gwendolyn Garcia’s trip to Russia has proven to be fruitful as Cebu Province awaits more business opportunities from Russian investors.

-Aside from speaking in two forums, Governor Gwen Garcia had a meeting with the chairman of Russia-Asean Business Council Ivan Polyakov and discussed about business opportunities in Cebu Province that their members may be interested in.
+Aside from speaking in two forums, the governor had a meeting with the chairman of the Russia-Asean Business Council Ivan Polyakov and discussed business opportunities in Cebu Province that their members may be interested in.

-Among them is to acquire or partner with financial institutions so that it will be easy for Russians who come to the Philippines to transact, whether they be tourists or traveling for business.
+Among the objectives is to acquire or partner with financial institutions so that it will be easy for Russians who come to the Philippines to transact, whether they be tourists or traveling for business.

-The governor also met with Russian Environmental Operator on Waste Management on the possibility of them investing on a Waste To Energy (WTE) venture in Cebu Province.
+Garcia also met with the Russian Environmental Operator on Waste Management on the possibility of them investing in a Waste To Energy venture in Cebu Province.

-The Russian business leaders asked for the meeting with Garcia amid her speaking engagements during the second day of St. Petersburg International Economic Forum (SPIEF 2024).
+The Russian business leaders asked for a meeting with Garcia amid her speaking engagements during the second day of the 2024 St. Petersburg International Economic Forum, which started on June 6 and will end on June 8.

-The governor was invited by the Association of Southeast Asian Nations (Asean) group in the forum as one of the resource persons of the Eurasian Economic Union (EAEU)-Asean Dialogue on integration.
+The governor was invited by the Association of Southeast Asian Nations group to the forum as one of the resource persons of the Eurasian Economic Union-Asean Dialogue on integration.

 “All politics are local.
 All diplomacy is local.
 All businesses start local,” Garcia said.